energietransitie/dsmr-info/README.md

 Ready:

 * overview of DSMR versions;
-* initial overview of P1 port specifications;
+* specifications for the P1 port;
-* initial overview of more than 90 smart meters complying with the DSMR standard in the Netherlands.
+* comprehensive details on over 90 DSMR-standard compliant smart meters in the Netherlands;
+* information on the measurement frequency of DSMR5 meters, distinguishing between second-by-second and 10-second interval measurements.

 To-do: